Adults and Seniors

-What: The course combines trainer presentations with group discussions, memory checks, and skill-building exercises and provides an innovative educational program for peole with mind memory concerns.
+What: The course combines trainer presentations with group discussions, memory checks, and skill-building exercises and provides an innovative educational program for peole with mild memory concerns.
 The course is taught by certified volunteer trainers in a fun, interactive classroom environment.

 When: Each course is two hours, once per week, for four consecutive weeks.

 Where: JCC of Greater Pittsburgh-Squirrel Hill and South Hills locations.

 February session will take place at the Jewish Family & Children Services

 Please contact Ellie Bruner at 412-904-5960 for more information.

 Walk with Ease